Head-To-Head Survey: Dean Foods (DF) versus Tofutti Brands (TOFB)

 |N/A

-Dean Foods presently has a consensus target price of $7.13, suggesting a potential upside of 25.22%.
-Given Dean Foods’ higher probable upside, research analysts clearly believe Dean Foods is more favorable than Tofutti Brands.
+Dean Foods currently has a consensus target price of $7.13, suggesting a potential upside of 24.56%.
+Given Dean Foods’ higher probable upside, equities analysts clearly believe Dean Foods is more favorable than Tofutti Brands.

-84.8% of Dean Foods shares are held by institutional investors.
-1.2% of Dean Foods shares are held by company insiders.
-Comparatively, 58.8% of Tofutti Brands shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Summary